 It’s also important to take your overall business strategy and how you’re positioning your company in the market into account.
-Two weeks traditionally has been the standard turn time in custom apparel printing; but with online printing operations touting faster turnarounds, some conventional shops with the capability are focusing on quick turns as a business niche.
-This can be a competitive edge if you can figure out how to do it; and a large part of that gets back to scheduling.
+Two weeks traditionally has been the standard turn time in custom apparel printing.
+However, with online printing operations touting faster turnarounds, some conventional shops with the capability are focusing on quick turns as a business niche.
+This can be a competitive edge if you can figure out how to do it, and a large part of that comes back to scheduling.

 Knowing your friends.
 In any aspect of printing, it helps to have a network you can tap to help you out if you run out of ink or need to farm out a job that just won’t fit in your schedule.
 This isn’t always possible, but developing a relationship with another printer you respect and trust can each scheduling headaches all around.

 UPGRADE YOUR EQUIPMENT

 Having the latest and greatest isn’t always best for your shop.
 But when you’re unable to keep up with your schedule because of a shortcoming in your production process, it might be time for an upgrade.
 Find your pinch points and upgrade when necessary.
 Here are some common equipment upgrades printers find helpful.